O2-CH4/O2-CH4.github.io/_pages/Files.md

 ### Theory Scientific Computing in Julia + Code Implementations ([PDF](https://o2-ch4.github.io/files/Julia_Notebooks.pdf))
 Created a 27-page document on scientific computing with Julia, covering mathematical modeling, numerical methods (ODEs, PDEs, SDEs), and hybrid techniques like PINNs, with practical examples and Julia code implementations.

+---

+### Trade-offs Between Model-Free and Model-Based Reinforcement Learning Methods
+Explored trade-offs between model-free and model-based RL approaches, with a focus on implementing and understanding MuZero, highlighting its ability to combine planning and learning efficiently.

+---
+---
+---

+### More Documents: